-- Treating trigeminal neuralgia with the PainShield® allows reduction in medication dosage and eliminates related adverse drug effects.
+- Treating trigeminal neuralgia pain with the PainShield® allows reduction in medication dosage and eliminates related adverse drug effects.

 - The PainShield® patch is applied on a bony surface in the face allowing the surface acoustic ultrasound waves to travel across the entire skull and reach the root of the trigeminal nerve to promote healing of nerve origin (currently under clinical research).

 - No limitation in treatment duration.

 - The treatment may help avoiding surgery for trigeminal nerve pain relief.

 Our Trigeminal Neuralgia treatment can take place anytime and anywhere even during overnight sleep.

 Dr. Adahan, Head pain rehabilitation, Sheba Medical Center